patni11/grep-test/SCRATCHPAD.md

 # Implementation Plan: GitHub API Integration + MongoDB Setup

+I USE THIS TO TELL AI HOW TO DO SPECIFIC TASKS PROPERLY

 ## Current State Analysis
 - ✅ NextAuth with GitHub OAuth working
 - ✅ MongoDB adapter configured for sessions